 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-All you have to do is saute’ the onion, then add potatoes, broth and cook.
-Then add peas, mint leaves, and seasoning.
-Cook, blend, and enjoy.
+All you have to do is sauté the onion, add potatoes, broth and cook.
+Then add the peas – they cook in no time! – and finally blend everything with fresh mint leaves.

-The result is a healthy and vegan creamy soup without a single drop of cream in it.
+The result is a healthy and vegan pea soup without a single drop of cream in it.
+Creamy yet light and low calories.
+What’s not to love?

-Serve for lunch or a starter with crusty no-knead panini bread or warm Italian focaccia to make a delicious meal on a budget.
-Then garnish with shaved parmesan or crumbled feta if you don’t keep it vegan, and enjoy.
+Serve for lunch or a starter with crusty no-knead panini bread, warm Italian focaccia or golden croutons and make a delicious filling meal on a budget.

 - Frozen peas